KestrelInstitute/Specware/UserDoc/sources/writers-guide/writing.rst

    Inside a paragraph, you can use double-backticks to typeset text in a ``monospaced`` font.

-Surround text with asterisks to for *emphasis*, use double-asterisks for **strong** emphasis.
+Surround text with asterisks for *emphasis*, use double-asterisks for **strong** emphasis.
 This corresponds to *italics* and **bold** fonts::

-  Surround text with asterisks to for *emphasis*, use double-asterisks for **strong** emphasis.
+  Surround text with asterisks for *emphasis*, use double-asterisks for **strong** emphasis.
 This corresponds to *italics* and **bold** fonts.